XueFuzhao/XueFuzhao.github.io/_pages/about.md

 News
 ------
+\[2023.11].
+Awarded Google PhD Fellowship!
+So many thanks to my wonderful mentors and Google!

 \[2023.9].
 Got two paper (one first-authored paper, i.e. Token-Crisis) accepted to **NeurIPS 2023**.
 Cong to Zangwei and myself.
 So many thanks to my collaborators!

 \[2023.5].
 Got one first-authored paper (equal contribution with [Shenggui Li](https://scholar.google.com/citations?user=XuwmCz4AAAAJ&hl=en)) accepted to **ACL 2023**.
 Cong to Shenggui and myself!
 Thanks to all my collaborators!